How to Embrace the Small Things After Downsizing

 Less Nonessential Items

 Avoid thinking negatively of beloved items you had to get rid of prior to the move.
-Chances are, that forced purge gave you a good mental cleanse as well.
-Unnecessary clutter can inhibit your pleasure-but sometimes it takes a nudge to push us over the purging edge.
+Chances are, that forced purge from downsizing gave you a good mental cleanse as well.
+Unnecessary clutter can inhibit your pleasure — but sometimes it takes a nudge to push us over the purging edge.
 Use the fact that you don’t physically have space for “stuff” as ammunition for avoiding impulse buys.
-You’ll save more money and become less fixated on material things-a great way to embrace the “life is about the small things” mentality you were struggling with before!
+You’ll save more money and become less fixated on material things — a great way to embrace the “life is about the small things” mentality you were struggling with before!